opendatacube/datacube-charts/stable/datacube-dashboard/README.md

-# Datacube Explorer / Dashboard
+# Datacube Explorer / Dashboard [ DEPRECATED ]

+---
+**NOTE**

+This Helm chart has been renamed to datacube-explorer

+---

 This helm chart will deploy a Datacube Explorer deployment, service, and optionally ingress.
 It will also install postGIS on the target database so it can be used with the Explorer software.